Skip to content

 Light Mode: Bright and Clear

-Windows 11’s Light mode gives your computer a clean, bright look using white and light colors, much like reading a fresh page in a book.
+Windows 11’s Light mode gives your computer a clean, bright look using white and light colors.
+This mode is great for daytime use and makes everything feel fresh and open, similar to reading a new book page.

 Step 1: Open Settings

 Click the Start button (the Windows icon in the bottom-left corner).
 Then, click the gear icon to open the ‘Settings’ app.
-You can also press the Windows key + I keys on your keyboard.
+Pressing Win+I opens the app even faster.

 Step 2: Go to Personalization